- Home

 Chemoradiation for anal cancer

 For anal cancer, a typical treatment plan might involve a session of radiation therapy every weekday for several weeks, as well as chemotherapy on some days during the first and fifth weeks.
-This approach allows for lower doses of radiation therapy.
+This combined approach allows for lower doses of radiation therapy.

 Learn more about: